In the Media

 At ListEdTech, we’re passionate about turning education technology data into meaningful insights.
 Our research and analytics have been featured in industry reports, news articles, and expert discussions, helping to shed light on trends shaping the higher education and K-12 landscapes.

 If you’re a journalist or researcher looking for data to support your work, we’d love to help!
-Feel free to reach out—our team is always happy to provide insights and analysis.
+Feel free to reach out—our team is always happy to provide insights and support.

 Hundreds of universities have lent their names to online programs, plugging budgets but alienating students who feel misled.